Political Career of William A. Witman, Sr.

 On July 10, 1905, Witman introduced the “Subway” Bill in Select Council.
 This bill called for the construction of an underpass on Spring Street, between Sixth and Eighth Streets.
 For years the Spring Street roadway had crossed the Reading Railroad tracks, many accidents had occurred at this hazardous crossroad, and agitation for removal of the danger had been mounting for a long time.
 Although the city government approved the plan, the subway still had not been built by 1907, and Witman used it as a platform plank in his second mayoralty campaign.
 Because of his strong interest in the underpass, he gained the nickname, “Father of the Subway.”
 It was largely through his efforts that the subway did not die aborning and is part of the present landscape of Reading.

 During his last term in Select Council, Witman was involved in the incident which was to plague him to the end of his political career.
 There had sprung up at the turn of the century a non-partisan group of citizens, called the Taxpayers’ League, bent on eliminating corruption from government.
-This organization was a part of a larger reform movement afoot throughout the nation s1at the time.
+This organization was a part of a larger reform movement afoot throughout the nation at the time.
 Fired by the muck-raker’s spirit, the League had forced three corrupt councilmen to resign before they singled out Witman.
 In January, 1906, the league struck at Witman, accusing him of defrauding the city in a sand and spall contract as well as in a garbage collection contract.
 Witman commented at the time: “This is not a prosecution but a series of persecutions to drive me out of councils.
 I had no connection whatever with the weighing of spalls and garbage.”

 Protesting his innocence, Witman was brought to court, where very damaging testimony was presented against him.
 Under a municipal ordinance then extant, a councilman could not be a party to a contract with the city.
 At the time, Witman and his brother were operating a quarry.
 Apparently, Witman sold sand and spalls to his brother, who in turn sold them to the city.
 As he explained in court, Witman and his brother owned the land surrounding the quarry jointly, but he owned the quarry.
 Therefore, John Witman was acting as an independent sand and spall hauling agent in his dealings with the city.